Right Arrow

 8-10 minutes

-From crushing injuries to falls and burns, the same five types of incidents keep showing up in metal manufacturing facilities.
-Despite decades of safety protocols, these injuries persist, often because hazards change faster than most safety programs can keep up.
-But here’s the good news: technology—especially AI-powered video intelligence—arms safety teams with new tools to prevent these incidents in real time.
+From crushing injuries and burns to struck-by events, the same 4 types of incidents keep showing up in metal manufacturing facilities.
+Despite decades of safety protocols, these incidents persist, often because hazards change faster than most safety programs can keep up.
+But here’s the good news: technology—especially AI-powered video intelligence—arms safety teams with new tools to address these events in real time.

-That’s what this guide is all about.
-We’re breaking down the top five preventable injuries in metal manufacturing, showing you why they happen, and—most importantly—how combining tried-and-true safety practices with modern video solutions can help keep your team safe.
+This guide breaks down the top 4 addressable injuries in metal manufacturing, explains why they happen, and shows how combining established safety practices with video AI solutions can help keep your team safe.

 The Cost of Safety Negligence in Metal Manufacturing